Northumberland House Arch

 Restoration of Northumberland House arch in Bromley-By-Bow

-This monumental arch was once part of Northumberland House – a vast Jacobean mansion at the far western end of the Strand which was the London residence of earls and dukes of Northumberland.
-It once framed the south elevation of the palace’s Strand entrance which was refurbished in the 1750s by Daniel Garrett.
+Northumberland House arch was once part of Northumberland House – a vast Jacobean mansion built at the far western end of the Strand in 1605.
+For most of its history it was the London residence of the Percy family, earls and later dukes of Northumberland.
+The stone arch was originally part of the house’s north courtyard elevation, the inner side of the main Strand wing which was partly refurbished in the 1750s by Daniel Garrett.

-The arch was re-erected in 1998 on St Leonard's Street as the entrance to a new community centre, the Bromley-By-Bow centre, but is now in poor repair due to pollution and weathering.
-HOLT is covering the total cost of restoration and will guide the conservation works.
+The arch was re-erected in 1998 on St Leonard's Street as the entrance to a new community centre, the Bromley-By-Bow Centre.

 By 2020 the arch was in poor repair.
 Atmospheric pollution had created a thick black sulphation crust and water damage was eroding its fine decorative detail.
 In July 2020 HOLT funded and led a restoration project at the arch, removing the sulphation, repairing damaged stonework and restoring lead flashing.